Configure TLS certificates for cluster applications

 • Some certificates require manual renewal

 A custom certificate is expiring in less than seven days.
 Renew the certificate manually using the same container-cloud binary as for the certificate configuration.
-For details, see Configure TLS certificates.
+For details, see Configure TLS certificates using the Container Cloud API.

 • Some certificates were not renewed automatically